5 Tips To Manage Your Children’s Sleep During Winter Break

 Winter break is upon us...
 How do we maintain healthy sleep habits and still enjoy the carefree rhythm of vacation, whether it be at home or away?

-Our belief at The Kids’ Sleep Clinic is that vacation is vacation!
+At The Kids’ Sleep Clinic, our philosophy is simple: vacation is vacation.

 Enjoy your vacation, don’t stress about sleep, and get back on track the day your vacation is over!
 It is possible to be flexible with your children’s sleep without throwing all sleep skills out of the window.
 It is all about finding a happy medium during this time!